brain-bican/taxonomy-development-tools/docs/UserInterface.md

 &nbsp;

 Some options will have a dropdown menu with suggested terms.
+For exmaple the annotation.labelset` field has a drop-down list of labelsets defined in the `labelset` table.
->Example: In the dataset generated from the `AIT115_annotation_sheet`, by selecting the empty box for the `labelset` option the dropdown options `Class`, `Cluster`, `Neighborhood`, `Subclass` will appear.
+>Example: In the dataset generated from the `AIT115_annotation_sheet`, by selecting the empty box for the `labelset` option the dropdown options are the labelsets `Class`, `Cluster`, `Neighborhood` and `Subclass`.

 &nbsp;
 &nbsp;